 9. Serve in worship

 Your church needs you.
-Sing in the choir, usher, serve as a reader, work with the tech team, help a young family with their baby, or find some other way to serve your church.
+For those meeting in person, sing in the choir, usher, serve as a reader, work with the tech team or find some other way to serve your church.
+For those meeting remotely, ask your church staff how you might be able to help, including sending out cards or making phone calls to people on the church prayer list.
 Don't wait for someone to ask you to use your God-given gifts.
 Offer yourself in service to your church for the season.

 10. Say "thank you"